sewminieshwarage13-rgb/app-sunrise/README.md

 | Orthodontic Consultation | 2,500.00 | 4,000.00 |

 See [docs/TEST_CASES.md](docs/TEST_CASES.md) for the test cases, [docs/SCREENSHOTS.md](docs/SCREENSHOTS.md) for the complete visual evidence, and [docs/GIT_GITHUB_WORKFLOW.md](docs/GIT_GITHUB_WORKFLOW.md) for the version-control workflow and public GitHub publication steps.
+## Continuous Integration

+GitHub Actions is used to automatically build the Maven project whenever changes are pushed to the master branch.
+The CI workflow uses JDK 17 and Maven to verify that the project can be built successfully.